doksu/thirdman/README.md

 ### Key concepts for thirdman

-This alert is predicated on the number of unique vectors a user has for a given successful authentication event, within the time period the correlation search is configure for.
+Detection of third man events is predicated on the number of unique vectors a user has for a given successful authentication event, within a given time period.
 Unique vectors are: what the user logged into (dest), when they logged in (we use an abstraction of time - see search string), where they logged in from (not their IP address, but the name of the organisation that is responsible for the autonomous system governing their IP address) and lastly how they logged in (the app that was used, e.g. ssh).

 ### Data types